miyamok/smartcontract-verification/README.md

 ### Formal modeling

 We give formal models of Jar.sol and its variants which are free from the reentrancy vulnerability.
-We use the Horn clause-based framework which is same as one employed by the official solc compiler for its built-in formal verification.
+We use the Horn clause-based framework which is same as one employed by the official solc compiler for its built-in formal verification [[1]](#1) [[2]](#2).
 The aim of our formal modeling is:

 1. To do verification without relying on explicit assertions in source codes which have to be done by a programmer with security knowledges, and